bazelbuild/rules_docker/README.md

     name = "go_image",
     srcs = ["main.go"],
     importpath = "github.com/your/path/here",
-    goarch = "amd64",
-    goos = "linux",
-    pure = "on",
 )
 ```

-Notice that it is important to explicitly specify `goarch`, `goos`, and `pure`
+Notice that it is important to explicitly build this target with the
+`--platforms=@io_bazel_rules_go//go/toolchain:linux_amd64` flag
-as the binary should be built for Linux since it will run on a Linux container.
+as the binary should be built for Linux since it will run in a Linux container.

 If you need to modify somehow the container produced by
 `go_image` (e.g., `env`, `symlink`), see note above in